-The technology to be installed when the Cosmic Explorer observatories are built features the lowest possible technical risk to achieve the most readily accessible science goals.
-The corresponding detector is largely a scaled-up version of current room-temperature, fused-silica-based interferometers, with some incremental improvements in non-critical technologies (see \$8.3).
-This will be followed by a sequence of planned upgrades that incorporate currently less developed technologies as they become available (see \$8.1).
-In addition to the planned upgrade path to achieving the CE target sensitivity and science goals, a second path involving 2 μm lasers and cryogenic silicon mirrors (a.k.a.
-"Voyager technology" or simply "2 μm technology") is discussed as risk mitigation should the incremental approach based on current technology encounter unexpected challenges.
-Beyond its role as risk mitigation for the Cosmic Explorer science goals presented here, 2 μm technology may present an opportunity for maximizing the output of the Cosmic Explorer observatories in the future.
-While 2 μm technology is much less mature than the currently deployed 1 μm technology, this technology, or some other future detector technology that has not yet been conceptualized, is expected to eventually allow the CE observatories to push toward the fundamental physical limits of the facility (see \$8.4).
+and cryogenic silicon mirrors (a.k.a.
+"Voyager technology" or simply "2 $\mu$ m technology") is discussed as a potential alternative should the incremental approach based on current technology encounter unexpected challenges.
+Beyond its role as a technology alternative for the Cosmic Explorer science goals presented here, 2 $\mu$ m technology may present an opportunity for maximizing the output of the Cosmic Explorer observatories in the future.
+While 2 $\mu$ m technology is much less mature than the currently deployed 1 $\mu$ m technology, this technology, or some other future detector technology that has not yet been conceptualized, may eventually allow the CE observatories to push toward the fundamental physical limits of the facility (see §8.4).

-6.2 Proposed Alternative Detector Concepts
+6.2 Technology survey

-Here we list a number of potential alternative technologies for detecting gravitational waves: ground-based laser Interferometry (which we choose as the technology for the CE reference concept), space-based interferometry, atom interferometry and torsion bars.
+Here we survey a number of potential technologies for detecting gravitational waves: ground-based laser interferometry (which we choose as the technology for the CE reference concept), space-based interferometry, atom interferometry, and torsion bars.
 We also look at the cryogenic silicon-based upgrade proposal Voyager for the currently existing LIGO observatories.
-A comparison of low-frequency terrestrial gravitational wave detection methods was also given by Harms et al.325
+A comparison of low-frequency terrestrial gravitational wave detection methods was also given by Harms et al.